CesarFSJunior/CesarFSJunior/README.md

 😀 Hi my name is Cesar

- 📚 I am a sixth period computer science student
+ 📚 I am a eighth period computer science student

- 💼 Actually i am a intern at Vivo (Telefônica Brasil) working on a Mis team on Fraud Analysis and Prevention
+ 💼 Actually i am a Jr.Analyst at Vivo (Telefônica Brasil) working on a Mis team on Fraud Analysis and Prevention

 ``` js
  const Me = {